uselagoon/lagoon/docs/using_lagoon/drupal/lagoonize.md

-# Step by Step: Lagoonize Drupal
+# Step by Step: Getting Drupal ready to run on Lagoon

 ## 1. Lagoon Drupal Setting Files